moldstruct/sf-md/README.md

 ### Compatibility

-Has only been tested on Linux.
+Has only been tested on Linux systems.